Pre-delivery Inspection (PDI) Checklist for New Cars

 • Documentation Check: Check the document verification from the matched vehicle identification number (VIN) and engine number.

-After checking the exterior, the next step of the Pre-Delivery Inspection (PDI) is to examine the interior carefully.
+After checking the exterior, the next step is to examine the interior carefully.
 Here is a simple car PDI checklist to inspect the inside of your new vehicle:

 • Dashboard seats and door pads: Inspect the material quality for any scratches, marks, or signs of damage.